Configure Contentful

 // optimizelyClientInstance can be used immediately with the given datafile,

-// but will download the latest datafile and update itself
+// but the SDK downloads the latest datafile and updates itself.

 // Create a user for which you can make flag decisions and track events